-The Multi-State Lottery Association and the Powerball Product Group have announced new major jackpot changes that will come into place starting April 8th.
-This comes only days after their previous statement that was reducing the starting jackpot to $20 million with a minimum increase of $2 million between drawings.
+The Multi-State Lottery Association and the Powerball Product Group announced new major jackpot changes in 2020, that came into place starting April 8th, 2020.
+This came only days after their previous statement that was reducing the starting jackpot to $20 million with a minimum increase of $2 million between drawings.
 Now, the Powerball officials completely eliminated the guaranteed minimum amount as well as the minimum increase threshold.
 Previously, the US Powerball lottery had a starting jackpot of $40 million with minimum rollover increases of $10 million.

 The coronavirus pandemic has affected different aspects of the world economy as well as people’s lives.
 With many US states are under lockdown or similar recommendations coming from the local authorities, consumer behavior has also gone through noticeable changes.

 On one hand, tickets sales plummeted.
 For the draw of March 25th 2020, Powerball ticket sales amounted to a total of $21,695,328.
 This means a bit over 10 million tickets were sold, whereas for the same jackpot amount ($150 million), in the draw of December 18th 2019, over 15 million tickets were sold, with a total of tickets sales of $30,869,152.
 For the draw of April 4th, which displayed a jackpot of $180 million, the tickets sales volume was of $23,581,666 .
 The discrepancy is obvious when compared for the draw of December 25th 2019, when the jackpot was standing at a similar amount ($183 million) and the sales amounted to $34,600,190.

 On the other hand, the need for good causes support in these uncertain times is growing exponentially.